 Through Christ our Lord.”

-Therese insisted at she began writing her autobiography that she was proclaiming the wonders of God in her life, not her own accomplishments.
+Therese insisted as she began writing her autobiography that she proclaimed the wonders of God by her life, not her own accomplishments.
 As we bring ourselves to God in the bread and the wine, we proclaim God’s goodness to us in Jesus Christ.
 We give thanks to the Lord, our God.

 After communion we remember what Jesus taught, so that he accomplish his teaching in us:

 you will not enter the Kingdom of Heaven.”

 “May the Sacrament we have received, O Lord,

 kindle in us the force of that love

 with which Saint Thérèse dedicated herself to you

 and longed to obtain your mercy for all.”